 With nine consecutive weekends running from September to November, you’ve got plenty of time for all the German bands, Log sawing contests, pretzel toss, and fresh German apple streudel.

-One of the awesome features of Big Bear is the free transportation the event offers.
+One of the awesome features of Big Bear is the free transportation to the fest.
 The Big Bear Trolley takes you to any hotel you are staying at, whether you’ve had one beer too many or just want to catch a ride!
 With 100 bus stops in the Big Bear Valley, getting to the Oktoberfest festivities has never been easier.

 7. Tulsa Oktoberfest in Oklahoma